Firm Logo

 Cereal Found to be the Culprit

-Kellog’s is one of the leading providers of foods for many households.
+Kellogg’s is one of the leading providers of food for many households.
 Officials at the CDC have determined that this company is the source of the present Salmonella outbreak.
 The outbreak apparently began with their Honey Smacks cereal products.
 In response to the CDC’s investigation, officials at the company have issued an official recall of certain packages of cereal.
-The sizes that are being recalled are the thirteen and three ounces size as well as the twenty-three ounce size.
-Consumers should look on the top and see the “best if used by” date.
-If they see one that dates from between June 14, 2018 to June 14, 2019, they should not eat the cereal or serve it to others.
+The sizes that are being recalled are the thirteen-ounce and three-ounce sizes, as well as the twenty-three-ounce size.
+Consumers should look at the top and see the “best if used by” date.
+If they see one that dates from between June 14, 2018, and June 14, 2019, they should not eat the cereal or serve it to others.
 Instead, it’s best to bring it back to the store for a full refund.
 Some people may have Honey Smacks in the house.
-If the date of purchase is unclear, it’s best to bring to avoid the possibility of contamination and throw it out as soon as possible.
+If the date of purchase is unclear, it’s best to avoid the possibility of getting sick due to potential contamination and throw it out as soon as possible.
 People should keep in mind that the investigation is ongoing and other sources of contamination are a possibility.

 An Internal Investigation

-If you or a loved one has been affected by the Kellogg’s salmonella outbreak, contact the Law Offices of Sadaka Associates.
+If you or a loved one has been affected by the Kellogg’s salmonella outbreak, contact Sadaka Law for help understanding any potential legal recourse you may have.